This article addresses the use of lasers to lower eye pressure as a treatment for glaucoma, and explains what to expect during the procedure.

 Managing Eye Pressure

 Glaucoma treatment is aimed primarily at reducing the intraocular pressure to a safe level that will prevent or at least slow the nerve damage.
 Eye pressure is the major risk factor in the development of optic nerve damage from glaucoma and is the only factor that doctors can currently treat.
-In most cases, treatment consists of eye drops that either improve the drainage of fluid or reduce the formation of fluid inside the eye.
-When medication treatment has failed or is not tolerated, surgery is indicated in order to reduce the intraocular pressure.
+In most cases, treatment consists of eye drops or laser surgery that either improves the drainage of fluid or reduces the formation of fluid inside the eye.
+Either medications or laser surgery can be used as “first-line” treatment.
+Typically patients will have a preference for one or the other and we will discuss that in greater detail below.

 Two Forms of Surgery

 The microscopic incisional methods include trabeculectomy with mitomycin C or 5-fluorouracil application, glaucoma drainage device (or tube) implantation, cyclophotocoagulation, and ExPRESS microshunt implantation.
-In addition, there are newer, minimally invasive glaucoma surgeries such as the Trabectome or iStent that are combined with cataract surgery.
+In addition, there are newer, minimally invasive glaucoma surgeries such as the Trabectome, iStent, Kahook dual blade, Cypass*, or Xen implant that are combined with cataract surgery.
 These procedures are likely safer than traditional surgeries, but often do not lower the eye pressure enough for moderate to advanced glaucoma.
 Each surgery has its own special uses, advantages and disadvantages; the decision for which surgery to perform should involve a discussion between you and your ophthalmologist.

 Selective Laser Trabeculoplasty (SLT)

 Selective laser trabeculoplasty (SLT) is a fairly recent advance.
 The laser used in this technique was especially developed for this job.
-The laser does not burn tissue, but rather vaporizes the pigment that may be affecting the cells in the drainage system.
+The laser does not burn tissue, but rather vaporizes the pigment that may be affecting the cells in the drainage system and improves the drainage of fluid from the eye.
 Since there are no burns, this laser technique can be repeated.
 The laser beam is aimed directly at the drainage system through a mirrored contact lens with the intent of improving the drainage of fluid out of the eye and thus lowering the pressure.
 While trabeculoplasty does not work in all patients, it is often used because of its relative safety.
 The success rate is about 60-70 percent in lowering the eye pressure by 20 percent.
+For many patients, this is an ideal procedure as it can either eliminate the need for eye drops or reduce the number of eye drops, but it is important to remember that the laser procedure is not a “cure.”
+The effect of the laser can wear off over time, although it can be repeated.

 What to Expect During the Procedure